 Embark on a full-day tour to Tripoli and Batroun in Lebanon.
 Explore natural highlights, iconic sights, Tripoli souk, mosques, churches, seaside, Crusader castles, Phoenician wall, and enjoy a delicious lunch.
 Hotel pickup and drop-off included.

-- Taynal Mosque - Taynal Mosque, built in 1336 by Saif Ed-Dine Taynâl on the site of a ruined Crusader church, is an important mosque.
-The adjoining domed mausoleum holds the tomb of the founder.
+- Taynal Mosque - Taynal Mosque, an important mosque built in 1336 by Saif Ed-Dine Taynâl, stands on the site of a ruined Crusader church.
+The adjoining domed mausoleum contains the tomb of the founder.
 Some elements of the original structure were reused in the mosque, such as the two rows of granite columns with late Roman capitals, which stand in the middle of the first prayer hall.
-The entrance to the second prayer hall is a unique example of architectural decoration in Tripoli during the Mamluke era.
+The entrance of the second prayer hall is a unique example of architectural decoration in Tripoli during the Mamluke era.

 - Hotel Pick up & Drop off